AdobeXD/plugin-samples/reference/scenegraph.md

 or have opacity < 100%.

 Generally, all nodes that overlap an Artboard are children of that artboard, and nodes that don't overlap any Artboard are children of the root (pasteboard).
-This is taken care of automatically: if a node or is modified in any way that changes whether it overlaps an Artboard, its parent will automatically be changed accordingly the edit operation finishes.
+XD ensures this automatically: if a node is modified in any way that changes whether it overlaps an Artboard, its parent will automatically be changed accordingly after the edit operation finishes.

 * [Artboard](#Artboard)
     * [.width](#Artboard+width) : <code>number</code>